savonrb/savon_model/README.md

    The `client` method memoizes a `Savon::Client` instance, so you need to call this method before it gets called by any other method.

+2. Sets the WSDL document.

-2. Sets the SOAP endpoint.
+2.1.
+Sets the SOAP endpoint.

-3. Sets the SOAP namespace.
+2.2.
+Sets the target namespace.

+3. Sets basic auth credentials.

 4. Specifies the SOAP actions provided by the service.
 This method dynamically creates both class and instance methods named after the arguments.
 These methods accept an optional SOAP body Hash